-The Credit and Global Markets Risk group within ERM is responsible for the assessment, approval and monitoring of credit risk across our business.
-The group is managed centrally, has dedicated teams in a number of locations worldwide, and is responsible for related policies and procedures, and for our internal credit-rating systems and methodologies.
-In addition, the group, in conjunction with the business units, establishes measurements and limits to control the amount of credit risk accepted across its various business activities, both at the portfolio level and for individual counterparty or group each of counterparties, to individual sectors, and also to counterparties by product and country of risk.
+The Credit Risk group within ERM is responsible for the assessment, approval and monitoring of credit risk across our business.
+The group is managed centrally, has dedicated teams in a number of locations worldwide, and is responsible for related policies and procedures, and for our internal creditrating systems and methodologies.
+In addition, the group, in conjunction with the business units, establishes measurements and limits to control the amount of credit risk accepted across its various business activities, both at the portfolio level and for individual counterparty each or group of counterparties, to individual sectors, and also to counterparties by product and country of risk.
 These measurements and limits are reviewed periodically, but at least annually.

-In conjunction with other groups in ERM, the Credit and Global Markets Risk group is jointly responsible for the design, implementation and oversight of our credit risk measurement and management systems, including data and assessment systems, quantification systems and the reporting framework.
+In conjunction with other groups in ERM, the Credit Risk group is responsible for the design, implementation and oversight of our credit risk measurement and management systems, including data and assessment systems, quantification systems and the reporting framework.